Church of St Martin, Salisbury

-The Church of St Martin, also known as Sarum St Martin, is a Church of England parish church in Salisbury, Wiltshire.
-The church dates back to the 13th century and is a grade I listed building.
+The Church of St Martin, also known as Sarum St Martin, is a Church of England parish church in Salisbury, Wiltshire, England.

-History

-The church has a 13th-century chancel, a 14th-century tower with spire, and a 15th-century nave with aisles.
+The church has a chancel which was built c.1230, a 14th-century tower with spire, and a 15th-century nave with aisles.
 From 1849 to 1850, the church building was restored by Thomas Henry Wyatt and David Brandon.

-On 28 February 1952, the church was designated a grade I listed building.
+In 1952, it was designated as Grade I listed.

-Present day

 The parish falls within the Traditional Anglo-Catholic tradition of the Church of England.
 As it rejects on theological grounds the ordination of women as priests and bishops, the parish receives alternative episcopal oversight from the Bishop of Oswestry (currently Paul Thomas).